Jump to main content

 • Couples Therapy

 The Counseling Center provides couples therapy.
-This service is designed to address relationship concerns between people who are involved in an intimate relationship.
+This service is designed to address relationship concerns between people who are involved in a romantic relationship.
 Both partners will need to be current students at UNC to receive couples therapy.
 The couple must first complete an initial consultation with one of our counselors.
 If couples therapy is the appropriate service, you will be referred to one of our staff members to begin couples therapy.
 Other services may be recommended instead of or concurrently with couples therapy.
 A therapist will discuss the recommended course of treatment at your initial consultation.
+Students are allotted 1-10 couples therapy sessions per year, and the number of sessions will depend on the goals set for therapy.

 Couples work can help with: